Bintanath: Life

 Bintanath is depicted in a scene on a pylon in Luxor dated to year 3 of Ramesses II.
 She is said to be the King's daughter of his body, and is the first in a procession of princesses.
 She is followed by Meritamen in this procession.
 Bintanath appears twice as a princess in Abu Simbel.
 Together with Nebettawy she flanks the southernmost colossus on the facade of the great temple.
 On one of the pillars inside the temple she is shown offering flowers to the goddess Anuqet.

 Bentanath became Great Royal Wife around the 25th year of her father's reign.
 During her time as queen she held many titles including hereditary princess, the great first one (iryt-p`t-tpit-wrt), Lady of The Two Lands (nbt-t3wy), Great King’s Wife (hmt-niswt-wrt), Mistress of Upper and Lower Egypt (hnwt-Shm’w -mhw), King’s Daughter (s3t-niswt), and eventually King’s Sister (snt-niswt).

+Bentanath was Ramesses II’s eldest daughter, but she was not the eldest of all his children.
+She held the title Hereditary Princess, the Great First One (iryt-p‘t-tpit-wrt), a fully feminine title that denotes only the first among the king’s daughters.
+Nefertari’s eldest daughter, Meritamen, also held this title, indicating her status as the eldest by maternal line.
+On the second level of the Aswan Rock stela, Bentanath is depicted standing with her brothers, whose titles begin with “his (Khaemwaset’s) sister/brother,” revealing her position among her full siblings: the Ramesses princes were the eldest, followed by her, and in fact, she may have even been younger than the king’s third son, Pareherwenemef.

 As (great) royal wife Bintanath appears on several statues of Pharaoh Ramesses II.
 She is depicted on a statue from the Sinai (BM 697), on two sandstone colossi found in Tanis, but probably originally from Pi-Ramesse, and on a statue from the south gate of the Ptah precinct in Memphis.
 An usurped Middle Kingdom statue from Heracleopolis depicts both Bintanath and her sister Meritamen, and a statue from Hermopolis depicts Bintanath and Henutmire (both as great royal wives).
 Bintanath is depicted on statues of her father at least three times in Karnak and Luxor, and she appears in statues in Wadi es-Sebua.

 Two family stelae show Bintanath with her immediate family.
 The Aswan rock stela shows Ramesses II, Isetnofret and Khaemwaset before the god Khnum, while in another register Bintanath appears with her brothers Ramesses and Merneptah.
 Another stela from West Silsila depicts Bint-Anath standing behind her mother Isetnofret and her father Ramesses II as the king offers Maat to the gods Ptah and Nefertem.
 Prince Khaemwaset stands in front of the king, while her brothers Ramesses and Merneptah are shown in a lower register.